OpenStack-Capstone/libburrow/libburrow/backends/http/parser/contrib/README.txt

 * parses on a per-byte basis.
 This allows for stream-parsing.

-Inside /JSON_PARSER there is an already compiled executable 'jest'.
+Inside /JSON_PARSER there is an already compiled executable 'jtest'.
 This executable allows for simple testing of the parser via interactive input from the shell.
 To try it, just enter: ./jtest at the prompt. i.e.:

 local:JSON_PARSER$ ./jtest